-The XML Schema definition for XML Schema: Structures itself is presented here as normative part of the specification, and as an illustrative example of the XML Schema in defining itself with the very constructs that it defines.
+The XML representation of the schema for schema documents is presented here as a normative part of the specification, and as an illustrative example of how the XML Schema language can define itself using its own constructs.
 The names of XML Schema language types, elements, attributes and groups defined here are evocative of their purpose, but are occasionally verbose.